solid-contrib/conformance-test-harness/USAGE.md

 granted full control access.

 # Configuration
-The test harness relies on uyp to 4 sources of configuration, depending on how the data is likely to be used and how dynamic it is.
+The test harness relies on up to 4 sources of configuration, depending on how the data is likely to be used and how dynamic it is.
 They are as follows (in order of least dynamic to most).

 ## Test subject description